Andrei Zăgrean: Internațional

 Zăgrean was transferred to newly promoted team Internaţional Curtea de Argeş.
 He made his debut on 1 November 2009 in a 1–0 loss to FC Vaslui at Municipal Stadium.
 Zăgrean was used in all remaining matches in championship by coach Ştefan Stoica.
 He scored his first goal for Internațional on 13 December 2009 against Steaua București making 2–2 at Ghencea.
 He was assisted by Emmanuel Koné.

 Politehnica Timișoara

 Zăgrean was loaned to FC Silvania for a 6-month spell and his good results caused Politehnica Timișoara to buy him.
 He signed a contract on 17 January 2011 along his new-teammates Sergei Lepmets, Sorin Ghionea and Nikola Ignjatijević and he said : "I met an extraordinary group, I arrived at a club professional who knows what they want.
 We expect a long war, we will fight to win to make the entire city happy".
 Zăgrean made his debut for Politehnica Timișoara in 0–0 draw against arch-rivals Steaua București.
 He scored his first goal against Astra Ploieşti in 2–2 draw.
-He score for 2-2.
+He scored for 2–2.
 In-form Zăgrean scored again two goals against Sportul Studenţesc.